 There are State of Florida laws that intersect with the federal regulations governing the protections of human subjects, that researchers working with human subject need to be aware of, depending on the nature of the researcher's proposed research.

-- An unwed pregnant child may consent to the performance of medical or surgical care of services relating to her pregnancy by a hospital or clinic or by a licensed physician.
+- An unwed, pregnant minor may consent to the performance of medical or surgical care of services relating to her pregnancy by a hospital, clinic, or a licensed physician.
 This category includes research relating to her pregnancy.

-Except for emancipated minors, FSU's IRB will not approve the enrollment in research of persons under the age of 18 without parental permission unless the investigator can demonstrate that enrollment is permissible under and consistent with Florida law and meets the requirements set forth in 45 CFR 46, Subpart D and 21 CFR 50 Subpart D.
+Except for emancipated minors, FSU's IRB will not approve the enrollment in research of persons under the age of 18 without parental permission, unless the investigator can demonstrate that enrollment is permissible consistent with Florida law and meets the requirements set forth in 45 CFR 46, Subpart D, and 21 CFR 50, Subpart D.

 HIV Testing – State law (Section 381.004) governs informed consent requirements for HIV testing and disclosure of HIV testing and results to third parties.

 Treatment of persons who are developmentally disabled – State law (Section 393.13(6)) provides certain rights to individuals who are developmentally disabled.
 Prior to instituting a plan of experimental medical treatment, express and informed consent shall be obtained from a developmentally disabled individual, if competent, or the individual's parent or legal guardian.

 Rights of persons determined to be incapacitated – State law (Section 744.3215) provides that persons determined to be incapacitated retain protected rights; however, a guardian may consent on behalf of a ward to the performance on the ward of any experimental biomedical or behavioral procedures or to the participation by the ward in any biomedical or behavioral experiment.